Okantah, The MKE Poet

 I write because poetry and music are the weapons I have chosen to wield in this war, not only for the souls of our people, but for all humanity as well.
 I write because, "word sounds have power!"

-Okantah is an Associate Professor, Director of the Ghana Study Abroad Program and Interim Chair of the Department of Africana Studies at Kent State University.
+Okantah is a Professor, Director of the Ghana Study Abroad Program and Chair of the Department of Africana Studies at Kent State University.
 He is the author of Afreeka Brass (1983), Collage (1984), Legacy: for Martin & Malcolm (1987), Cheikh Anta Diop: Poem for the Living (1997/2017), Reconnecting Memories: Dreams No Longer Deferred (2004), Muntu Kuntu Energy: New and Selected Poetry (2013) and Guerrilla Dread: Poetry for Hearts and Minds (2019).